Phionx/product-musings/content/posts/managing-stakeholder-expectations.md

 image: "keep-your-eye-on-the-target.png"
 ---

-Managing stakeholders - and their expectations - is the toughest part of being a product manager.
+Managing stakeholders - and their expectations - is in my opinion the toughest part of being a product manager.
 It is a careful balancing act.
 You want everyone to be positive about the product and its roadmap.
 But you also want to make sure that expectations are realistic.

 <!--more-->